 Although the marriage act of 1836 was a landmark in marriage law, it did not provide for a universal civil marriage.
 The best guess is that the ‘civil’ marriage was an optional extra.

 As long as the civil marriage is ultimately recognized by the state, such a marriage is usually completely secular, but it can also be performed by a religious body.
-Additionally, laws can vary in this aspect.

 Many couples choose one type of marriage over another because they are already committed to a particular religion.
 Alternatively, some couples prefer particular dates for their nuptials so they can have an event that is meaningful to them.